Windwalker Team in the Spotlight

 A) Overall Weekly Goal: Day Habilitation Programs and Morton Hospital.

 Introduction and provide pet assisted therapy to individuals for overall positive social interaction.
-Behavioral expectation of appropriate mood, respectfulness and a desire to communicate.
-Reduce anxiety observed at end of session(s).
+Behavioral expectation of appropriate mood,

 Classroom instruction for programs; subjects canine care and social skills in a community setting.
-Additional emphasis will be on vocational job development, including integration of ISP cross-functional objectives.
-Each session documented via weekly progress assessment notes as required by HMEA management.
+Additional emphasis will be on vocational job

-Overall Bi-Weekly Introduction Goal(s): Effectiveness
+Example - Residential Home Care Overall Bi-Weekly Introduction Goal(s): Effectiveness

-0 = Does Not Initiate 1 = Initiates 2 = Participation 3 = Activity Level
+0 = Does Not Initiate 1 = Initiates 2 = Participation 3 = Activity Level Physical assistance with interactive meaningful activities.

 Behavioral expectation - appropriate mood desire to communicate.
+Content-focused use of hands observed (motivation).

 Q) What is the significance of the name of your program name, Canine Presence?

 A) Gale created the name back in early 2000 when she was making canine gift and trophy packages.
 All items were dog related.
-In today's chapter, the gift is the Irish themselves and how they "show-up" - their residence, their companionship, demeanor.
-Their spirit.
+In today's chapter,

 Q) What have you learned about pet therapy, your dogs and even yourself during this time?

-A) What we have learned about PPAT/AAT is that there is a lot of education to be done for handlers and business, hospitals, nursing homes, schools, etc. There are different levels of canine therapy training.
-There are many different needs for canine therapy.
+A) What we have learned about PPAT/AAT is that there is a lot of education to be done for handlers and business, hospitals, nursing homes,

-What we have learned about our dogs is that they instinctively stay 'live" in the present; they are very intuitive.
-We, as humans, have to do a better job of listening to them; they are communicating all the time!
+better job of listening to them; they are communicating all the time!
 For ourselves – listening is key.
 The dogs know who needs therapy and who isn't ready to receive it.

 Q) How have your dogs benefited from being Windwalker credentialed therapy dogs?

 A) The dogs enjoy working!!
-The importance of The AKC recognition has been very advantageous to receiving the titling for the work that the dogs achieve.
+The importance of The AKC recognition has been very advantageous to receiving the titling for the work that the dogs

 Jagger received his AKC Therapy Dog Advance title in 2019 (achieved more than 100 visits).